-Pros: For $250 you get three workouts plus a bonus workout each week, meal plans and recipes, a tribe of supporters, a personal interaction with the owner on your concerns and goals, flexibility and privacy to do your workouts whenever and wherever you want, and education on how to maintain your progress that will last you a lifetime!
+Pros: For $250 you get three workouts plus a bonus workout each week, meal plans, and recipes, a tribe of supporters, a personal interaction with the owner on your concerns and goals, flexibility and privacy to do your workouts whenever and wherever you want, and education on how to maintain your progress.
 This program is worth every penny and you will be hard pressed to find one just like it.

 Cons: It only lasts 8 weeks.
 I wish it was longer.
 This a program that is done once a year.
 Sikra Fit does have a 6 week Do It Yourself (DIY) program that is called Your Fix in 6.
-It is a bit more advanced than the 8 Week Challenge I went through.
+Keep in mind, this program is a bit more advanced.

 Overall, I highly recommend this program to anyone who wants a holistic approach to fitness.
 Sikra Fit aims to educate each person on how to properly fuel their body, how to exercise, and how to mentally prepare yourself for the journey to a better you!